 - Mailing address

-Reinstatement – If your Wyoming Pharmacist license has lapsed and you would like to reinstate, email email@example.com, provide your mailing address and ask for a Pharmacist Reinstatement Packet to be mailed to you.
-For more information, see Chapter 2, Section 17 of the Board’s rules.
+Reinstatement – If your Wyoming Pharmacist license has lapsed and you would like to reinstate, email email@example.com, provide your mailing address, and ask for a Pharmacist Reinstatement Packet to be mailed to you.
+For more information, see the Wyoming Pharmacy Act Rules, Chapter 19, Sections 7 and 8.

 FREQUENTLY ASKED QUESTIONS – Foreign Graduates